patrikkarlsson1991/Riksdagen-as-a-Service/README.md

 There are multiple improvements that could be made to the model, such as:

 * Expanding the bots functionalities to also be able to respond to given texts and issues.
-This could be done by not only looking at the individual speeches made, and include information on the speeches that they responded to in the different cases
+This could be done by not only looking at the individual speeches made, but instead also include information on the speeches that they responded to in the different cases
 * Expand the source material, e.g. from the Party Programs, official communications, social media feeds, etc.
 * Add the opportunity to segment on more factors of the user's choosing, e.g. specific topics, time, etc.